Recognition of same-sex unions in Nigeria: Legislative action

 On January 18, 2007, the Federal Executive Council proposed a bill prohibiting same-sex marriages and urged the National Assembly to pass it urgently.
 According to the Minister of Justice, Bayo Ojo, the bill was pushed by President Olusegun Obasanjo following the International Conference on AIDS and Sexually Transmitted Infections in Africa (ICASA) in Abuja in 2005.
-The bill would have called for five years' imprisonment for anyone who "undergoes, performs, witnesses, aids, or abets" a same-sex marriage.
+The bill would have prescribed five years' imprisonment for anyone who "undergoes, performs, witnesses, aids, or abets" a same-sex marriage.
 It would have also prohibited any display of a "same-sex amorous relationship" and adoption of children by gays or lesbians.
 The bill received little to no opposition in Parliament.
-It would have also prescribed five years' imprisonment for involvement in public advocacy or associations supporting the rights of lesbian and gay people, including a ban on any form of relationship with a gay person.
+It would have also provided for five years' imprisonment for involvement in public advocacy or associations supporting the rights of LGBT people, including a ban on any form of relationship with a gay person.
 In February 2006, the United States Department of State condemned the bill.
 In March 2006, 16 international human rights groups signed a joint letter condemning the law, calling it a violation of freedoms of expression, association and assembly guaranteed by international law and the African Charter on Human and Peoples' Rights, as well as a barrier to the struggle against HIV/AIDS.
 An estimated 3 million people live with HIV/AIDS in Nigeria.
 The bill was not passed before the 2007 elections.

 A similar draft bill was proposed in 2013.
 It states: "A person who registers, operates or participates in gay clubs, societies or organizations, or directly or indirectly makes public show of same-sex amorous relationship in Nigeria commits an offense and is liable on conviction to a term of 10 years."
 It passed Parliament with little opposition, and was signed into law by President Goodluck Jonathan on January 7, 2014 as the Same Sex Marriage (Prohibition) Act 2013 (SSMPA).
 (Note: In some languages of Nigeria: